noisecode3/ra-plugins/README.md

  - To do: make 5-8 presets to for quick demonstration
  - To do: make UI (I like big knobs and I can not lie)
+ - To do: remove dsp instructions that are not needed (when parameters not changed)
+ - To do: change parameter smooth strategy for bigger buffers and optimize parameter smoothing
  - To do: clean up

 ## Moog filter
 Low-pass Moog like filter

- - To do: presets
+ - To do: make 5-8 presets to for quick demonstration
- - To do: Make UI
+ - To do: Make UI (I like big knobs and I can not lie)
+ - To do: remove dsp instructions that are not needed (when parameters not changed)
+ - To do: change parameter smooth strategy for bigger buffers and optimize parameter smoothing
  - To do: clean up